algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 Computing the *minimum* of an array [easily vectorizable](/hpc/simd/reduction), as it is not different from any other reduction: in AVX2, you just need to use a convenient `_mm256_min_epi32` intrinsic as the inner operation.
 It computes the minimum of two 8-element vectors in one cycle — even faster than in the scalar case, which requires at least a comparison and a conditional move.

-Finding the index of that minimum element (*argmin*) is much harder, but it is still possible to compute very fast.
+Finding the *index* of that minimum element (*argmin*) is much harder, but it is still possible to vectorize very efficiently.
+In this section, we design an algorithm that computes the argmin (almost) at the speed of computing the minimum: ~15x faster than the naive scalar approach and ~5x faster than the [previous state-of-the-art](http://0x80.pl/notesen/2018-10-03-simd-index-of-min.html).

 ### Baseline